About this listing

 -Pets on a case by case basis

 -Someone who is into news media.
-We do not watch the news.
-We do not read newspapers.
-We don't talk about politics, the government, etc. If you are into debate on that subject, or ever used to general conversation on the subject - this isn't the right place for you.
+We do not watch the news/read newspapers.
+We aren't into discussions about politics, the government, etc. If you are into general conversation on the subject - this isn't the right place for you.

 -Anyone who thinks that most of this ad is "interesting".
 None of this is interesting to us.
 This is all normal for us and this is how we live.

-As part of being so natural minded, we use the A/C and the heater less than the average household.
-In the summer we always run it at night so everyone is comfortable sleeping, but during the day with use it very minimally.
-In the summer we embrace the heat, wear little to no clothing during the day and have all our ceiling fans on.
+As part of being so naturally minded, we use the A/C and the heater less than the average household.
+In the summer we always run it at night so everyone is comfortable sleeping, but during the day with use it very minimally, preferring to have all our ceiling fans on.
 In the winter, it's similar - if we use the heater at all, it would be at night to be comfortable sleeping.
-During the day we use it minimally, instead preferring to embrace the cold and wear extra clothing.
-So if you are here in the middle of the summer, expect to be a little toasty during the day.
-And if you are here in the middle of the winter, expect to bundle up a bit.
+During the day we use it minimally and wear extra clothing.

 We have random schedules and are typically around to hang out and show people around, but please be respectful of the fact that we do work from home, so just because we're home doesn't mean we are available.